solt9029/soulmonsters/server/README.md

 yarn test
 ```

-## migration
+## Migration

-Automatically generates migration files based on the defined entities while running the application on the local machine thanks to the synchronize option.
+Migration files are automatically generated based on the defined entities when running the application on the local machine, thanks to the synchronize option.

 ```ts
     TypeOrmModule.forRoot({